Sunderland To Be Part Of North East Super Council

 The massive group will possibly include Durham, Northumberland and of course, Tyne and Wear.
 Moreover, who will lead the Super Council will be open to debate.

-Councillor John Kelly and James Blackburn are both all for the integration.
+Councillor John Kelly and James Blackburn are both for the integration.
 However, Councillor Graeme Miller is asking for the cost of the new authority to the City of Sunderland.

 Finally, My Opinion